vulekamali/treasury-ckan/README.md

 `docker-compose down && docker-compose up`

+Set up the hostname `ckan` to point to `127.0.0.1` in your `hosts` file.
+This is needed so that ckan's dependencies can refer to it using the internal docker network hostname, and so that you can then access absolute URLs based on that hostname from outside the docker network (on the host computer).

-Visit `https://localhost:80` and login with username `admin` and the password you set above.
+Visit `https://ckan:5000` and login with username `admin` and the password you set above.

 #### Rebuilding the search index